 Once all the above requirements of the pre-application have been approved, the degree application can be reviewed.
 In order to ensure enrollment for the desired semester, international applicants must submit the pre-application and degree application materials according to the deadlines specified on the calendar in the catalog.
 F-1 applicants may apply to enter Golden Gate Seminary in the fall and spring semesters only.

 Upon approval to attend Golden Gate Seminary, the F-1 student will be issued an I-20.
-The I-20 includes the total of all academic fees and living expenses for the first academic year.
 With the I-20 and other supporting documentation, the F-1 student can apply to the U.S. Embassy in his/her home country for an F-1 visa.
 Depending upon the country, a U.S. Embassy may take anywhere from a few days to several weeks to issue an F-1 visa.
 The Seminary sets its deadlines for submitting the pre-application to allow for possible delays.
 To be considered as a Southern Baptist-student, F-1 students must be or have been a member of a Baptist church in their home country or a member of a Southern Baptist church in the United States prior to admission.
 Students must maintain their affiliation and active membership in a local Southern Baptist church upon arrival at Golden Gate Seminary.